danomatika/swig-openframeworks/README.md

 glm Bindings
 ------------

-As of openFrameworks 0.10.0, the glm library math types (vec3, mat3, quat, etc) have become integral to the OF API and are now wrapped via a swig interface as well.
+As of openFrameworks 0.10.0, the glm library math types (vec3, mat3, quat, etc) have become integral to the oF API and are now wrapped via a swig interface as well.
 The resulting module is named "glm" and associated functions and types are accessed from within this name space.

 For example, in Lua: